tamylaa/clodo-framework/docs/guides/developer-guide.md

-# Lego Framework - Comprehensive Developer Guide
+# Clodo Framework - Comprehensive Developer Guide

 ## Overview

-The Lego Framework is a comprehensive toolkit for building enterprise-grade software architecture on Cloudflare Workers + D1.
+The Clodo Framework is a comprehensive toolkit for building enterprise-grade software architecture on Cloudflare Workers + D1.
 It enables rapid development of autonomous, domain-specific services while maintaining consistency and reusability across your ecosystem.

-This guide is designed for external developers who want to leverage the full potential of the Lego Framework in their applications.
+This guide is designed for external developers who want to leverage the full potential of the Clodo Framework in their applications.
 It focuses on public APIs and best practices, while avoiding internal implementation details that could cause confusion.

 ## Table of Contents